cosemurciano/ArchiWood/README.md

    - Insert the `[wood_house_designer]` shortcode in the content, or
    - Assign the **Wood House Designer App** page template to render the full application layout.

+### GitHub Updates

+The plugin can check GitHub releases for automatic updates.
+If you maintain a fork, filter the repository coordinates via `wood_house_designer_github_updater_config` to point the updater to your fork.

 ## Features

 - Konva.js powered design surface with snap grid and real scale guides.